With QB Coan out, No. 12 Irish beat No. 18 Badgers 41-13

 A highly rated 2019 recruit, Mertz had some ups and downs in 2020, but Coan could see where things were headed and transferred to Notre Dame.

-The Irish were in need of an experienced quarterback as they replaced Ian Book and Coan has turned out to be a solid fit.

-Playing behind an offensive line that has used four left tackles so far this season, Coan completed 15 of 29 passes for 158 yards and a touchdown.
-He was sacked five times.
+He has been a solid fit playing behind a struggling offensive line.
+Coan completed 15 of 29 passes for 158 yards and a touchdown, and was sacked five times by his former team.

-He limped off the field, favoring his left leg, midway through the third quarter and went to the injury tent, and then the locker room.

-Pyne was blindsided by Rodas Johnson on his fumble.
-Jack Sanborn recovered the ball for Wisconsin at the Notre Dame 39.

 The lead lasted 13 seconds.
 Tyree took the kickoff at the 4, found a seam to the left and turned on the speed.
 The sophomore outraced the Badgers for the touchdown that put the Irish up 17-13.